Emmanuel-manuel/Student_Redressal_App/README.md

 # Student_Redressal_App

-In your lib directory import the following jar files:
+In your lib directory download and import the following jar files:
 1. AbsoluteLayout.jar
 2. RSCalendar.jar
 3. jCalendar.jar